Joseph L. White (1932-2017)

 Courtesy UC Irvine Communications, Fair use image

 Joseph L. White, known as the “Father of Black Psychology,” for exposing the implicit whiteness in the field of psychology, including education, research, and professional training, was a clinical psychologist, professor, and researcher who challenged the American Psychological Association (APA) by helping to found the Association of Black Psychologists (ABPsi) in 1968 within its ranks.
-White worked closely with colleagues to build a bibliography of works on black psychology; but his 1970 article for Ebony magazine, “Toward a Black Psychology,” had the most impact.
-It confronted the 78-year-old APA on its history of defining blacks as deviant and lacking in intelligence.
-His challenge took White to the forefront of the movement for a cross-cultural psychology which focuses on the interrelationship between culture and psychological processes.
+White worked closely with colleagues to build a bibliography of works on Black psychology, but his 1970 article for Ebony magazine, “Toward a Black Psychology,” had the most impact.
+It confronted the 78-year-old APA on its history of defining Blacks as deviant and lacking in intelligence.
+His challenge took White to the forefront of the movement for cross-cultural psychology, which focuses on the interrelationship between culture and psychological processes.

-From 1962 to 1968, White taught at California State Long Beach, California and was also on the faculty of San Francisco State University, California where he created the Black Studies department.
-He established the Educational Opportunity Program (EOP) at California State College, Long Beach, California and with the help of California State legislator Willie Brown, White saw to the establishment of an EOP at all nineteen California state colleges.
+From 1962 to 1968, White taught at California State Long Beach, California, and was also on the faculty of San Francisco State University, California, where he created the Black Studies department.
+He established the Educational Opportunity Program (EOP) at California State College, Long Beach, California, and with the help of California State legislator Willie Brown, White saw the establishment of an EOP at all nineteen California state colleges.